Tuition and Financial Aid

 If you intend to apply for financial aid, you should begin the process as soon as possible.
 To apply, complete these steps:

-The Public Service Loan Forgiveness (PSLF) program was created to encourage individuals to enter and continue to work full-time in public service jobs in local, state, federal or non-profit (501C3) organizations.
+The Public Service Loan Forgiveness (PSLF) program was created to encourage individuals to enter and continue to work full time in public service jobs in local, state, federal or nonprofit (501C3) organizations.
 Loan forgiveness is available after a borrower has made 120 on-time payments on federal student loans.
 Students can consolidate all federal loans (undergraduate and graduate Stafford loans and Graduate PLUS loans) and potentially extend their loan repayments beyond the standard 10 years to take advantage of this opportunity.
 More information on PSLF is available at: http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/public-service.

 Financial Aid for International Students

-Eligibility for federal and university need-based aid is limited to U.S. citizens, U.S. permanent residents and eligible non-citizens who are currently living within the United States for purposes other than studying.
+Eligibility for federal and university need-based aid is limited to U.S. citizens, U.S. permanent residents and eligible noncitizens who are currently living in the United States for purposes other than studying.
 International students should explore funding options in their home countries and talk with their employers about tuition benefits that may be available, including tuition reimbursement and low-cost loans.
 Based on the country of residence, some international students may also have access to education loans through private lenders.

-Please note that International Students in online degree programs are not eligible to participate in the U.S. Student Visa process.
+Please note that international students in online degree programs are not eligible to participate in the U.S. student visa process.

 To learn more about HealthInformatics@GW, complete this form to receive more information or contact an Admissions Counselor at 844-442-8498 or email us.